About the Members

-Michelle A. Marks is the Vice Provost for Academic Affairs at George Mason University.
+Michelle Marks is the Vice Provost for Academic Affairs at George Mason University.
 In this capacity, she is responsible for campus-wide administrative leadership and coordination of academic programs, advising, planning, assessment, and accreditation.
-She is also an Associate Professor of Management in Mason’s School of Management.
+She is also a Professor of Management in Mason’s School of Business.

 She is a member of the Editorial Board of the Journal of Applied Psychology.

 Ms. Marks earned her undergraduate degree from James Madison University, and her M.S. and Ph.D. in Industrial/Organizational Psychology from George Mason University.

 Thomas M. Moncure, Jr., University Counsel

 Tom Moncure was named as University Counsel for George Mason University by Attorney General Judith Williams Jadgmann in January of 2006.
 Prior to this appointment, he had served as Senior Counsel to two Attorneys General with the primary responsibility of managing Special (outside) Counsel throughout the Commonwealth.
 Additional duties as Senior Counsel involved the active representation of several state agencies - to include one educational institution - and the drafting of official legal opinions.
 He served as the Attorney General’s designee on the Virginia Military Advisory Council and the Virginia Freedom of Information Advisory Council.